-- Buy fresh, frozen, or canned vegetables with no salt or sauce added.
+- Buy fresh, frozen, or canned vegetables with no added salt or sauce.

 - Avoid cured, salted, smoked, and other processed meats such as hot dogs, lunch meats, and bacon.

-- When cooking, use alternatives such as garlic powder, citrus juice, or spices.
+- Use alternatives such as garlic powder, citrus juice, or spices with cooking.

-- Limit sauces, mixes, and “instant” products, such as flavored rice and read-made pasta.
+- Limit sauces, mixes, and “instant” products, such as flavored rice and ready-made pasta.

 In addition to sodium, fluids are also commonly restricted — typically to 1,500-2000 mL per day.